Key insights:

 Most savings accounts earn compound interest.
 That means interest is earned on your deposited amount plus earned interest, which is added to the principal over time.

-Unlike some other financial products, such as certificates of deposit (CDs), you can generally access your savings account funds whenever you wish.
-That can make it an excellent place to store an emergency fund, which is meant to cover unexpected expenses.
+Unlike some other financial products, such as certificates of deposit (CDs), you can generally access your savings account funds whenever you want.
+That can make a traditional savings account an excellent place to store an emergency fund, which is meant to cover unexpected expenses.

 Keep in mind that your bank may limit your monthly withdrawals or transfers.
 Being strategic about transfers and withdrawals can help you avoid fees.